DarkMio/RedditRover/docs/pages/baseclass.rst

 Abstract methods
 ----------------

-Within the Base are a couple of abstract methids, all of which have to be overwritten.
+Within the PluginBase are a couple of abstract methids, all of which have to be overwritten.
 The plugin won't be imported if those core features are not overwritten.

-.. py:class:: core.BaseClass.Base(database, bot_name, setup_from_config=True)
+.. py:class:: core.BaseClass.PluginBase(database, bot_name, setup_from_config=True)

 .. py:function:: execute_submission(self, submission)